centria/uxui/docs/introduction.md

 ## Course structure

 The course consists of four sessions, of which this page acts as the first one.
-Due to the sickness leave of the teacher, the first session is only in written form.
-The second session will be online, as the visiting lecturer resides in Helsinki.
-Depending on the corona status at that point, a joint session at school might still be arranged.
-Third session is a normal lecture, where we shall discuss accessibility, as well as the course task will be discussed in greater detail.
-The fourth and final session is reserved for presentations of the course task.
+* Due to the sickness leave of the teacher, the first session is only in written form, i.e. this page.
+* The second session will be online, as the visiting lecturer resides in Helsinki.
+  * Depending on the corona status at that point, a joint session at school might still be arranged.
+* Third session is a normal lecture, where we shall discuss accessibility, as well as the course task will be discussed in greater detail.
+* The fourth and final session is reserved for presentations of the course task.

+The sessions are held on campus if possible, but the corona instructions are taken into consideration.
+All the sessions will be recorded.

 ## Course practicalities